mpaulosky/mpaulosky_App/CONTRIBUTING.md

 decisions:

 1. Use Blazor for the UI.
-1. Use DotNetCore API for managing data access.
+1. Use MongoDb for Blog storage.
-1. Use SQL for data and identity storage.
+1. Use SQL for identity storage.
 1. Use EF Core to access the data.

 ### How can I contribute